Swiss Americans

-Swiss Americans are Americans of Swiss descent.
+Swiss Americans are Americans of full or partial Swiss descent.

 Swiss emigration to America predates the formation of the United States, notably in connection with the persecution of Anabaptism during the Swiss Reformation and the formation of the Amish community.
 In the 19th century, there was substantial immigration of Swiss farmers, who preferred rural settlements in the Midwest.

-Swiss immigration diminished after 1930, although limited immigration continues.
+Swiss immigration peaked in the 1880s and diminished after 1930, although limited immigration continues.
+Between 1700 and 2000, an estimated 460,000 Swiss immigrants entered the United States.

 The number of Americans of Swiss descent is nearly one million.
 The Swiss Federal Department of Foreign Affairs reported the permanent residency of Swiss nationals in the United States as 80,218 in 2015.
 According to the U.S. Census Bureau, 26,896 individuals born in Switzerland declared that they were of Swiss ancestry in 2015, 3,047 individuals born in Switzerland declared that they were of German ancestry in 2015, 1,255 individuals born in Switzerland declared that they were of French ancestry in 2015, and 2,555 individuals born in Switzerland declared that they were of Italian ancestry in 2015.